-Group Purchasing Organizations (GPOs) and Integrated Delivery Networks (IDNs) specifically aim to lower operating costs for healthcare facilities by negotiating purchasing prices.
-However, high medical supply costs and compressed margins across the industry are leading to the consolidation of GPOs and IDNs.
-This consolidation has the potential to disrupt how medical device, pharmaceutical, and other companies sell into the healthcare market.
+Group Purchasing Organizations (GPOs) and Integrated Delivery Networks (IDNs) are two of these negotiators.
+IDNs and GPOs lower costs for healthcare facilities by working with suppliers to lower purchasing prices.
+To maximize market share and increase their leverage, IDNs and GPOs are merging.
+This consolidation will disrupt how medical device, pharmaceutical, and other companies sell into the healthcare market.

 Top 10 IDNs by Number of Member Hospitals